bridgecrew-perf6/casenote_deploy/README.md

 * The most critical dependency is HuggingFace, python3

 ## Interface for input
+During development, the only input file needed is a csv file containing:
 * col1: Sentence
 * col2-n: the six label categories of the sentence